-- Know whether the lender approved or rejected your application – After submitting your complete application, the lender must inform you within 30 days if your application has been approved.
-The lender is also required to tell you in writing if your application is denied.
+- Receive written confirmation – After submitting your complete application, the lender must inform you within 30 days if your application has been approved or denied in writing.

-- Understand why the lender rejected your application – If you seek an explanation of why your application was rejected, the lender must explain to you within 60 days the specific reason(s) why your application was turned down.
-If a lender reasoned out that you didn’t meet its minimum standards, you must find out why.
+- Ask for written explanation why you’re denied– You can ask for an explanation of why your application was rejected, and the lender must explain to you within 60 days the specific reason(s) why your application was turned down.
 For example, lenders may deny you a mortgage if your income is too low or if you have a very short and inconsistent employment history.

 - Review lender’s property appraisal – A lender could deny your application if the appraisal comes back low, which means the property does not have enough value to secure the loan you’re applying for.
-If this happens, you have the right to check the accuracy of the information in the appraisal.
-A property could get a low appraisal if it’s in the market for a long time, broken fixtures are not getting fixed, or the property has a poor appearance.
+In cases such as this, you have the right to check the accuracy of the information in the appraisal.

-What can you do to increase your chances of getting a mortgage?
+What can you do to increase your chances of getting approved for a mortgage?

-Lenders typically would evaluate your application based on your income, expenses, debts, employment, and credit reports.
-For a start, you may want to have a good understanding of your credit reports and dispute any errors you find to help improve your score.
-Get all your documents including pay stubs, bank statements, proof of employment, and other documents you need for an application.
+Lenders typically evaluate your application based on your income, expenses, debts, employment, and credit reports.
+For a start, investigate your credit reports and dispute any errors you find to help improve your score.
+Gather all of your documents including pay stubs, bank statements, proof of employment, and other documents needed for an application.
 If a lender asks you for additional documents, make sure that you provide them in a timely manner or write a letter to explain your situation.
-Lenders must consider all the documents you submit for your application.
+Lenders must have all of these documents in order to process your application.

-Applying for a mortgage could be more difficult especially nowadays when dealing with a national health crisis.
+Applying for a mortgage has the potential to be extremely difficult, especially when dealing with a national health crisis.
 However, if you’re buying a home or refinancing your mortgage, a professional American Eagle Mortgage loan advisor can help you.
 Get in touch with us today to learn more about your options.